-In May, my last post focused on singing to infants 0-9 months in moments of play to increase their musical enrichment and to foster bonding.
-Often in Music Together classes, I use music to help transition from one activity to another.
-One of the best techniques is singing or chanting while the children are helping put away the instruments after a play along.
-My favorite is using the rhythmic chant, Saying and Doing and adapting it to the clean up time.
+Young children need routines, rituals, and predictability to feel secure in there environment.
+We are often creatures of habit but good habits are often learned and established to gain that sense of good health and feelings of security.
+In the post focused on singing to infants 0-9 months, I talked about moments of musical play to increase babies musical enrichment which helps foster bonding between parent and child.
+Songs can also help transition from one activity to another.
+One of the best techniques is singing or chanting while the children are helping to clean up instruments used during Music Together Classes or in Music Therapy sessions.
+My favorite is using the rhythmic chant, Saying and Doing, which is featured in this semester’s song collection, Flute, and adapting it to the clean up time.

 “Cleaning up instruments, cleaning up instruments, cleaning and cleaning and cleaning up instruments!”